 Over 70 percent of people still believe that having tattoos hurts your chances of employment, but this is apparently no longer an accurate belief when it comes to most companies.
 That’s because 76 percent of people say that they would hire people who have tattoos, reports STAPAW (Support Tattoos and Piercings at Work), a group that fights discrimination based on tattoos and piercings.

 Legally speaking, most areas of the USA do not have a tattoos in the workplace law.
 While designs are protected by the First Amendment as forms of speech, employers are not obligated to allow any particular “speech” within their ranks.
 This makes it so that the acceptability of tats still varies by geographic location.

-A look at the statistics for tattooing shows why more and more people think they’re fine to have — and show — at work.
+A look at the statistics about tattoos shows why more and more people think they’re fine to have — and show — at work.
 Among those of all ages, about 14 percent have tattoos, according to Millennial Magazine.
-While that alone should be enough to help improve acceptability, the change is really being rammed through by the fact that about 36 percent of those are 18-25.
+While that alone should be enough to help improve acceptability and general thoughts on tattoos, the change is really being rammed through by the fact that about 36 percent of those are 18-25.
 Meanwhile, a quarter of those aged 26-40 has at least one tat.